4. Session tracking

 - Once the token has been found the first time, it will no longer be searched for in subsequent calls to the server.
 Once the HTTP headers of the response have been processed, we move on to the HTML code of that same response.
 In it, we look for the line that gives the counter value.
 This search is also performed using a regular expression:

-// the pattern for the counter searched for in the HTML code
+// the counter model searched for in the HTML code

 ..................................

-// done with the HTTP headers—moving on to the HTML code
+// that's it for HTTP headers - move on to HTML code

 }